mgp123/diffusion-learning/readme.md

 Why are there square roots in there?

-A helpful insight is that this preseves variance.
+A helpful insight is that this preserves variance.

 $$ Var(X_t) = \hat{\alpha_t} Var(X_0) + (1-\hat{\alpha_t}) $$